physicalrobot/vikalpaWebsite/_projects/dattatreya.md

  - <span style="color:turquoise">Vishnu - Sattva</span>: principles of harmony, knowledge, happiness, and goodness.

 These qualities manifest in many different forms all around us.
+They are involved with every part of Maya, and can be observed in the day, seasons, food, thoughts and actions.
 For instance, another interpretation suggests that:

  - <span style="color:turquoise">Tamas</span> is the culmination of one's past experiences.
  - <span style="color:turquoise">Rajas</span> is the culmination of one's desires and future expectations.